flyandi/BitsyLED/README.md

 https://oshpark.com/shared_projects/AeP6Ik4a

-# Installation
+## Installation

-Follow the installation notes for installing an unpacked Chrome application.

-You will find the latest release in the release tab.
+Please download the latest binary from the releases tab or clone this project and build your own version.

 ## License